-priority review.83 From 2010 through 2016, every one of the 210 new drugs approved by the FDA was the result of research funded by the NIH.84 Insulin is a great example of this kind of process.
-It was developed in a non-commercial laboratory in the early 20th century and its patent was sold to the University of Toronto for \$3, which in turn allowed manufacturers to license it royalty-fee.85 Despite being the product of public and academic research a century ago, insulin prices have skyrocketed in recent years.
-Amongst the most expensive of these insulinbased treatments are Fiasp and Novolog, both of which are on the list of drugs eligible for negotiation under the Program.
-Combined, they accounted for \$2.6 billion in total Medicare Part D spending between June 2022 and May 2023.86
+2016, every one of the 210 new drugs approved by the FDA was the result of research funded by the NIH.88 Insulin is a great example of this kind of process.
+It was developed in a non-commercial laboratory in the early 20th century and its patent was sold to the University of Toronto for \$3, which in turn allowed manufacturers to license it royalty-fee.89 Despite being the product of public and academic research a century ago, insulin prices have skyrocketed in recent years.
+Amongst the most expensive of these insulin-based treatments are Fiasp and Novolog, both of which are on the list of drugs eligible for negotiation under the Program.
+Combined, they accounted for \$2.6 billion in total Medicare Part D spending between June 2022 and May 2023, despite being built on a base of publicly supported research.90

-Where funding for research and development comes from public programs, there is little reason to believe reduction in prices charged by manufacturers will result in substantially reduced effective and impactful innovation.
-Under the current system, U.S. taxpayers end up paying twice for pharmaceutical products: by funding basic research and then by paying high prices through government health programs.
+Where funding for research and development comes from public programs, there is little reason to believe reduction in prices charged by manufacturers will